Skip to Content

 Treating and Preventing Irritation

-• Limit passes over the same spot to reduce friction
+• Limit repeat passes over the same zone

-• Clean your razor every 3-4 uses to prevent buildup
+• Clean your razor every few uses to clear buildup

 Tips for Sensitive or Easily Irritated Skin